echristopherson/ahk_drb_demo/readme.md

 Installation
 ------------

 Make a folder and put these scripts inside it.
-Download AutoHotkey.dll, if you don't already have it; it's available at
+Download *AutoHotkey.dll*, if you don't already have it; it's available at
 <http://www.autohotkey.net/~HotKeyIt/AutoHotkey/>.
-From the AutoHotkey.dll
+From the *AutoHotkey.dll*
-archive, copy Win32w\AutoHotkey.dll into the folder these scripts are in.
+archive, copy *Win32w\AutoHotkey.dll* into the folder these scripts are in.

 Invocation
 ----------